yev-d/tutos/ROS/Tutorial-001/Remotely connecting to webcam using Raspberry Pi 3 and ROS.md

 # ROS Tutorial 001: Remotely connecting to webcam using Raspberry Pi 3 and ROS

-In this tutorial I’m remotely connecting to webcam using ROS.
-From a laptop I’m connecting to a web camera that is connected to Raspberry Pi 3b (RPi3b for short) via USB.
+In this tutorial, I’m remotely connecting to webcam using ROS.
+From a laptop, I’m connecting to a web camera that is connected to Raspberry Pi 3b (RPi3b for short) via USB.
 There is no monitor, no keyboard or mouse on Raspberry Pi 3b.
 I’m using SSH to connect to the Rpi3b.

 ## Setup
 Here is the setup that I'm using.

 <img src=img/setup-img.png alt="Setup scheme"/>

-Typical USB webcamera is connected to RPi3b.
-RPi3b is connected to the Wi-Fi router via LAN cable (By the way, this can be replaced with a usb wi-fi adapter, so that RPi3b is connected to the router wirelessly).
+A typical USB web camera is connected to RPi3b.
+RPi3b is connected to the Wi-Fi router via LAN cable (By the way, this can be replaced with a USB wi-fi adapter, so that RPi3b is connected to the router wirelessly).
 A PC or a laptop is connected to the router via Wi-Fi.
 ### Software
   * [Raspberry Pi Image from Ubiquity Robotics](https://downloads.ubiquityrobotics.com/pi.html)
   * Ubuntu 18.04 LTS (on PC)